cherryservers/cherryctl/docs/cherryctl_backup_delete.md

 ### SEE ALSO

 * [cherryctl backup](cherryctl_backup.md)	 - Server backup operations.
-For more information on backups check Product Docs: https://docs.cherryservers.com/knowledge/backup-storage
+For more information on backups, check the Product Docs: https://docs.cherryservers.com/knowledge/backup-storage